A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Abstract

 \section{Abstract}

-Decomposition methods are often used to produce counterfactual predictions in non-strategic settings.
-However, when the outcome of interest arises from a strategic setting where agents are better off by deviating from their strategies after a new policy, such predictions, despite their practical simplicity, are hard to justify.
-We present conditions in generic games such that decomposition-based predictions coincide with equilibrium-based ones.
-In many games, such coincidence follows from an invariance condition for the equilibrium selection rules.
+Decomposition methods are often used for producing counterfactual predictions in non-strategic settings.
+When the outcome of interest arises from a game-theoretic setting where agents are better off by deviating from their strategies after a new policy, such predictions, despite their practical simplicity, are hard to justify.
+We present conditions in Bayesian games under which the decomposition-based predictions coincide with the equilibrium-based ones.
+In many games, such coincidence follows from an invariance condition for equilibrium selection rules.
 To illustrate our message, we revisit an empirical analysis in \cite{Ciliberto/Tamer:09:Eca} on firms' entry decisions in the airline industry.

 { \textsc{Key words:} Counterfactual Analysis, Game-Theoretic Models, Bayes Correlated Equilibria, Decomposition Method}

 { \textsc{JEL Classification: C30, C57}}